grega/blog/content/posts/flight-finder-display/index.md

 ## Software

-The data source for the flight information is [Flightradar24's](https://www.flightradar24.com/) (FR24) API, via the [FlightRadar24 Python package](https://pypi.org/project/FlightRadarAPI/), which I query from a server rather than the I75 device itself.
+The data source for the flight information is [Flightradar24's](https://www.flightradar24.com/) (FR24) API, via the [FlightRadarAPI Python package](https://pypi.org/project/FlightRadarAPI/), which I query from a server rather than the I75 device itself.

 I wanted to keep the on-device software as simple as possible, partly due to resource constraints, partly to make it easier to maintain as:
 - I may want to build more of the displays in future, so running them against something centralised and off-device would make this easier